jasonong/jasonong/README.md

 I was an avid Ubuntu + netbook user till I switched to the Macbook Air.
 These days I code only on OSX with screen sessions.
 For text editing I toggle between Vim and Sublime Text 2.

 My design skills suck, thankfully Twitter bootstrap made front end look decent.
-I've done Javascript but wouldn't profess to be an expert.
+I wouldn't profess to be a Javascript expert but decent experience using it and can get things working.
 Most recently, I've been trying to use Ember.js for a project that I'm working on.

 I'm currently working as a lead developer in Tailored Inc. Feel free to [get in touch with me] (velvetpd@gmail.com) for help with rails.
 You can see all my latest works at my [website] (http://velvetpd.info)